ghammad/pyActigraphy/README.rst

 =======

-In the context of the Daylight Academy Project, `The role of daylight for humans <https://daylight.academy/projects/state-of-light-in-humans>`_ and thanks to the support of its members, Profs Mirjam Münch and `Manuel Spitschan <https://github.com/spitschan>`_, a pyActigraphy module for analysing light exposure data has been developed, **pyLight**.
+In the context of the Daylight Academy Project, `The role of daylight for humans <https://daylight.academy/projects/state-of-light-in-humans>`_ and thanks to the support of its members, Dr. Mirjam Münch and Prof. `Manuel Spitschan <https://github.com/spitschan>`_, a pyActigraphy module for analysing light exposure data has been developed, **pyLight**.
 This module is part of the Human Light Exposure Database and is included in pyActigraphy version `v1.1 <https://github.com/ghammad/pyActigraphy/releases/tag/v1.1>`_ and higher.